 - General Best Practices

-Some benefits of using the platform for your school marketing efforts include:
+Some benefits of using the platform for your school inbound marketing efforts include:

 - Uploading up to ten photos/videos in a single post, which can be viewed as a slideshow

-- Using up to thirty hashtags on a single post to increase brand awareness and community engagement
+- Using hashtags to increase brand awareness and community engagement

 General Instagram Best Practices